WSVN: Digital and leadership transitions

 WSVN activated its digital signal on September 1, 1999, and ended programming on its analog signal over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts.
 The station's digital signal relocated from its pre-transition VHF channel 8 to channel 7.
 The station was one of four that operated digital signals on the VHF band to be granted a power increase later that month after stations experienced signal problems on VHF that did not occur with the UHF band following the transition.
 On September 27, 2017, three workers were killed after a gin pole supporting the scaffolding they were on collapsed off the side of WSVN's television tower.
-The tower, shared with WPLG, was having to install a new transmitter for WSVN as part of the mandated FCC spectrum repack.
+The tower, shared with WPLG, needed to have a new transmitter installed for WSVN as part of the mandated FCC spectrum repack.
 On December 4, 2023, WSVN began hosting ATSC 1.0 broadcasts for WPLG, which transitioned to ATSC 3.0 transmissions; WSVN's primary channel also broadcast over WPLG's ATSC 3.0 "lighthouse".

 As part of Sinclair Broadcast Group's attempted 2017 purchase of WSFL-TV owner Tribune Broadcasting, Sinclair offered to resell WSFL to Fox Television Stations.
 Ansin affirmed WSVN would remain a Fox affiliate through June 2019 and "continue to be the news leader in South Florida" with or without Fox programming; Ansin also stated network executives had yet to meet with him over their plans for WSFL.
 Fox's purchase of WSFL was nullified after the FCC voted to have an administrative law judge review the Tribune-Sinclair deal, prompting Tribune to terminate it.
 On September 26, 2019, WSVN announced that it had renewed its Fox affiliation.

 Edmund Ansin died on July 26, 2020, at the age of 84; his death was announced on WSVN that evening.
 Adam Jacobson of Radio & Television Business Report credited Ansin for having overseen what became a "legendary, revolutionary news-driven station".
 Ansin frequently dismissed the idea of retirement or selling off his stations: in a January 2020 interview with the Boston Globe, Ansin boasted, "I want to die with my boots on."
 As was Ansin's wish in 1987, Sunbeam Television was taken over by sons James and Andy Ansin.
 Ansin's death came one year after Bob Leider's death in June 2019 at age 75; Leider retired in 2014 (briefly returning from 2016 to 2017) and was remembered for his 43-year tenure with the station, his leadership during the 1989 affiliation switch, and extensive volunteer work in the community.